-Strategy 6.1: By December 31, 2007 insure that the 3 NMDGF owned high hazard dams meet the requirements of the dam safety rules and regulations
+Strategy 6.1: By December 31, 2010 ensure that the 3 State Game Commission owned dams in high hazard locations meet the applicable and budgeted requirements of the dam safety rules and regulations.

-- 6.1.1 Contract with a NM licensed professional engineer to develop an emergency action plan including inundation mapping for each of the high hazard dams. - 6.1.2 Contract with a NM licensed professional engineer to develop an operation and maintenance manual for each of the high hazard dams. - 6.1.3 Implement planned repairs at Lake Roberts.

-Strategy 6.2: By December 31, 2009 insure that the 5 NMDGF owned significant hazard dams meet the requirements of the dam safety rules and regulations.
+- 6.1.1 Contract with a NM licensed professional engineer to develop an emergency action plan including inundation mapping for each of the high hazard dams. - 6.1.2 Contract with a NM licensed professional engineer to develop an operation and maintenance manual for each of the high hazard dams. - 6.1.3 Implement planned repairs at Lake Roberts. - Strategy 6.2: By December 31, 2009 ensure that the 5 State Game Commission owned significant hazard dams meet the requirements of the dam safety rules and regulations.